Abhishek-Somani/DeepLearningNotes/Distilling_the_Knowledge_in_a_Neural_Network.md

 # Distilling the Knowledge in a Neural Network [https://arxiv.org/abs/1503.02531](url)

 The author describes a different kind of training - "Distillation" to transfer the knowledge from a complex ensemble of models to a small model which is more suitable for deployment.
 The core idea is that the relative probabilities of incorrect answers assigned by the complex model carries a lot of information about how the model is trying to generalize.
-Using Distillation, the small model tries to learn this generalization information instead of learning to generalize on the data.
+Using Distillation, the small model tries to learn this generalization information.

 Important Points: